Master's Thesis at SUM

 These are the steps to follow when submitting the thesis:

 The keywords will be searchable in DUO (the digital archive of UiO) when the thesis is published, and will make it easier for those interested to find your thesis.
+For inspiration, check out previous master's thesis from SUM.

 Order prints of your master's thesis on Reprosentralen's website